ChandanaThoti/game-library-management/README.md

 - Search game => search game by keyword of title from available games.
 - Filter games by gamer choice like by price, genre and rating with validations.
+- Add game to wishlist by gamer by name or id.

 ## Tech Stack